pffelix/EmbeddedNeuralNetwork/README.md

 <h2 style="color: #2e6c80;">Implementation usable for Direction of Arrival (DoA) classification</h2>
 <p>&nbsp;</p>
 The firmware allows to classify the direction of arrival (DoA) of a spoken utterance by exploiting the sound reflection pattern of the microcontroller board and the surrounding area.
 We trained for this task a tiny convolutional neural network (CNN).
 For training we used the CMU speech recording database convolved with measured impulse responses of the shown room for 45° steps in the horizontal plane.
+We provide pre-trained networks and IPython Code to train your own tinyML network.
 <p align="center">
 <img src="images/network.png">
 </p>